John Burton Race is a Michelin starred chef, restaurateur, author,

 was voted into Harden’s Top 10 new openings 2015, and OpenTable’s

-John is currently heading the new brasserie and terrace restaurant
+heading the new brasserie and terrace restaurant team at the

-which has recently been awarded two AA Rosettes.
-For more details
+has just been awarded two AA Rosettes - for more information

 John is the author of several cookery books, most recently Flavour